Frequently asked questions

 University of Nottingham is the contractual lead with the Universities of Dundee and Edinburgh and UK HSA as co-leads of the programme.

-CO-CONNECT are collaborating with a range of organisations who host and manage data.
+CO-CONNECT are collaborating with a range of organisations who collect, host and manage data.
 They are the legal data controllers of the data.
 We term them CO-CONNECT “Data Partners”.
 A Data Source is a specific data set hosted and managed by the Data Partner.

 Data Partners: an organisation who has been funded and contracted through CO-CONNECT that has data of relevance for the CO-CONNECT project: